ci-compass/cicf/week07-architecture-and-archives/README.md

     curl -L -H 'Accepts: application/json' 'https://api.openalex.org/works/w2764299839'

-We can see more informatio being passed with the `-v` "verbose" option.
+We can see more information being passed with the `-v` "verbose" option.

     curl -v -H 'Accepts: application/json' 'https://api.openalex.org/works/w2764299839' 2>&1 | less

 Note that the request is on lines starting with a ">" and the response headers are on lines starting with "<".

-Lets save the json response:
+Let's save the json response:

     curl -L -H 'Accepts: application/json' 'https://api.openalex.org/works/w2764299839' > mosq.json